-Table 2: Details of EVOLVED-5G Network Apps following aaS implementation approach
+Table 2: Details of EVOLVED-5G Network A nns following aaS im plementation approach Table 2.
+Details of LVOLVLD-3G Network A pps ronowing aao ini piementation approach

 The EVOLVED-5G facility is based on an architecture that is composed by five separate environments, which are interconnected through a unified CI/CD framework and a shared artefact repository.